-The Russian invasion of Ukraine has created global instability and also resulted in the imposition of sanctions by the U.S., U.K. and EU on Russia and Russia-related businesses.
+The Russian invasion of Ukraine and the resulting imposition of sanctions by the U.S., U.K. and EU on Russia and Russia-related businesses created global instability.

 The Russian invasion of Ukraine and ongoing hostilities have created a high level of uncertainty as well as disruption in certain sectors of the global economy.
 It is impossible to predict whether Russia will expand hostilities to other countries in Europe or elsewhere.
 A further prolonged war may also create uncertainty in the global economy in the form of oil shortages, inflationary pressures, loss of confidence and general increase in risks worldwide.
-In response to this aggression, the governments of the U.S., U.K., EU and other countries have implemented several sanctions programs relating to, among other things, the import and transportation of Russian oil and gas and other goods originating in Russia.
+In response to this aggression, the governments of the U.S., U.K., EU and other countries implemented several sanctions programs relating to, among other things, the import and transportation of Russian oil and gas and other goods originating in Russia.
+Sanctions imposed also target entities, individuals and financial institutions which support Russia's military and defense systems.
 Certain lines of business we write have been impacted by the sanctions, such as the marine and energy lines of business, although the extent of the impact will depend on the outcome of the war in Ukraine and the nature of future sanctions packages.